vatpac-technology/sops/docs/aerodromes/classc/sydney.md

 ### ANKUB Non-Jet SID
 The **ANKUB SID** is a unique departure that is assigned to non-jets planned via **KADOM** or **BENBU**.
 On this SID, non-jets fly an assigned heading before being vectored by SY TCU to a waypoint to rejoin the procedure.

-**SY ADC** must give aicraft on this SID an [assigned heading](#standard-assignable-departure-headings) with their line up or takeoff clearance, in the same way as aircraft assigned the RADAR SID.
+**SY ADC** must give aircraft on this SID an [assigned heading](#standard-assignable-departure-headings) with their line up or takeoff clearance, in the same way as aircraft assigned the RADAR SID.

 ## ATIS
 ### Approach Types